sola-st/ChangeGuard/README.md

 ### Installation
 Since LExecutorCC contains its own version of LExecutor it is enough to install LExecutorCC.

+Make sure you are in the `./LExecutorCC/` directory.

 1. Create virtual environment
 ```
 virtualenv -p /usr/bin/python3.8 myenv